rantecki/docpad-plugin-tagging/README.md

 ...
 ```

-The following example iterates through `tagCloud` and generates links to the tag index pages (in *eco*):
+The following example iterates through the tag cloud and generates links to the tag index pages (in *eco*):

 ```
 <% for tag, data of @getTagCloud(): %>